h2oai/datatable/docs/build-instructions.rst

    Consult the ``llvmlite`` `Installation Guide <http://llvmlite.pydata.org/en/latest/admin-guide/install.html>`__ for additional information.

--  On OS-X, if you are getting an error ``fatal error: 'sys/mman.h' file not found`` or similar, this can be fixed by installing the Xcode Command Line Tools:
+- On OS X, if you are getting an error ``fatal error: 'sys/mman.h' file not found`` or similar, this can be fixed by installing the Xcode Command Line Tools:

    ::